PenguLoader/PenguLoader/API_DOCS.md

 Effect.apply('mica')
 ```

+#### System compatibility
+- These effects are currently supported on Windows only.
+- On Windows 7, only the `blurbehind` is supported.
+- On Windows 10, requires build 1703 or higher to use `acrylic`.
+  - With any build after 2020, enabling it with transparency effects (on Personalize -> Color settings) will cause lagging.
+- `mica` and `unified` are only supported on Windows 11, but `unified` can be enabled on Windows 10 without different from `acrylic`.

 ### `Effect.clear()` [function]

 A function that clears any currently applied effect, then the Client background will be black.<br>